exoscale/terraform-provider-exoscale/docs/guides/migration-of-security-group-rules.md

 # Migrating from security_group_rules to security_group

+**This migration guide applies to Exoscale Terraform Provider version 0.31.3 or above.**

 This page helps you migrate from an `exoscale_security_group_rules` resource (which is deprecated) to a set of `exoscale_security_group_rule`.

 ~> **Note:** Before migrating `exoscale_security_group_rules` resources you need to ensure you use the latest version of Terraform and the provider, and have a clean configuration.